 If your loved one has died on the high seas, you may have a claim for damages.
-The team of personal injury attorneys at the MIC Firm has extensive experience handling maritime claims.
+The team of personal injury attorneys at My Insurance Case has extensive experience handling maritime claims.
 And more specifically, we understand how the Death on the High Seas Act might apply to your personal injury case.
 Read on to learn more about the Death on the High Seas Act and find out how we can help you.

 What Is the Death on the High Seas Act (DOHSA)?